-After 19 hours of research evaluating 41 products, we picked Kuhn Rikon Epicurean Garlic Press as the Best Overall Garlic Press.
+After 19 hours of research evaluating 41 products, we picked Kuhn Rikon Epicurean Garlic Press as our top choice.

 You may have heard that you don’t need a garlic press.
 There are plenty of celebrity chefs willing – and more importantly able – to crush garlic just using their knives.

 If you’re one of them… good for you.
 Most of us aren’t.

 That doesn’t mean we don’t love garlic; it’s in so many favorite recipes after all.
 It’s just that it’s a lot more difficult to manage this ingredient without a garlic press.

 Bon Appétit even ran a post, In Defense of Garlic, because there really isn’t a good reason why home cooks should try to live without a garlic press.
 You can do it, but it’s a pain.
 (Interestingly Saveur has a post by the same name – and it recommends our budget pick!)

 Okay, we know we don’t need to tell you how to mince garlic with a press.
 What we are going to mention is that you don’t want a $5 garlic press unless you need it for a single meal and you truly want a disposable garlic press.
 They’re just not worth it.
 You can get an awesome garlic press for under $20 which can be used time and time again – and it will change your life.

 If you’re willing to pay double that amount, you will have a garlic press that will last an entire lifetime.
 And, let’s face it, you probably don’t need more than one – even if you have a professional kitchen.
 (In which case, you may not even need one.)